This post may contain affiliate links. Please read our disclosure policy.

 Table of Contents

-2. How to Make Smoothie with Sweet Potatoes
+3. How to Make a Sweet Potato Smoothie

 7. Sweet Potato Smoothie Recipe

 This sweet potato smoothie recipe is the perfect transition into Fall.
-It’s still nice and refreshingly cool because we aren’t quite into fall-ish weather, but seriously tastes like a Thanksgiving smoothie in your mouth; which was my original name for this treat.
+It’s still nice and refreshingly cool because we aren’t quite into fall-ish weather, but seriously tastes like a sweet potato pie and a Thanksgiving smoothie in your mouth; which was my original name for this treat.
 I know a smoothie with sweet potato might sound a bit odd, but you have to give it a try.

 2. Blend the spinach and almond milk until there are no leafy chunks left.